 Deliver Meals to People in Need

 Food is a basic human necessity, yet many Americans don’t have regular access to meals.
-According to Feeding America, a hunger relief organization, 41.2 million people struggled with hunger in the U.S. as of 2016 — including 12.9 million children.
+According to the hunger relief organization, Feeding America, 41 million people are deeply poor and struggle with hunger in the U.S. as of 2018.
 Organizations like Meals on Wheels are actively working to help keep Americans fed.

-As a volunteer, you can help deliver nutritious meals to seniors in need.
+As a volunteer, you can give free help by delivering nutritious meals to seniors in need.
 With more than 5,000 independently run Meals on Wheels programs throughout the nation, there’s a good chance one exists in your community.

 Stars Giving Back: Warren Buffett and 14 Other Celebs Who Donate Millions to Charity